“The greatest among you must be your servant.

 Yet, there it is.

 We need to quit worrying about dominating over others.
 We need to start worrying, more, about serving the needs of others.
 Because only then do we show the world that we are followers of the Lord, who was servant of all.

-FAITH ACTION: Instead of looking for recognition, make an attempt to help someone in need while no one is watching.
+FAITH ACTION: We are a very competitive people.
+But Jesus tells us the greatest must by the one who serves best.
+Instead of looking for recognition, make an attempt to help someone in need while no one is watching.